tailrecursion/boot-front/README.md

 [](/dependency)

 ## overview
-this task inspects the fileset's metadata to identify tmpfiles containing keywords with the name "uploaded", then invalidates the paths corresponding to their files (see [boot-bucket](https://github.com/tailrecursion/boot-bucket)).
+this task inspects the fileset's metadata to identify files that were uploaded by preceeding tasks as indicated by a keyword with the name "uploaded", then invalidates their corresponding paths (see [boot-bucket](https://github.com/tailrecursion/boot-bucket)).

 ## usage
 excerpt of a build.boot file using boot-front with boot-bucket for deployment.